-- Numbers are 64-bit floating point numbers and are also used for smaller integers (within a range of plus/minus 53 bits). - Bigints represent integers with an arbitrary precision.
+- Numbers are doubles 64-bit floating point numbers implemented according to the IEEE Standard for Floating-Point Arithmetic (IEEE 754). - They are also used for smaller integers within a range of plus/minus 53 bits.
+For more information, see "Integer numbers in JavaScript" (§18.9). - Bigints represent integers with an arbitrary precision.